hamzasafdark/bookbot/README.md

 # Bookbot!
-## An interactive agent to curate and organize your personal library
+## An interactive CLI tool to analyze facts about books in your library